rhodyprog4ds/BrownFall21/_sources/syllabus/tools.md

 ### Textbook

-The text for this class is a reference book and iwll not be a source of assignments.
+The text for this class is a reference book and will not be a source of assignments.
 It will be a helpful reference and you may be directed there for answers to questions or alternate explanations ot topics.

 Python for Data Science is available free [online](https://jakevdp.github.io/PythonDataScienceHandbook/):

+### Zoom (backup only, Fall 2021 is in person)

+[^tldr]: Too long; didn't read.

+This is where we will meet if for any reason we cannot be in person.
+You will find the link to class zoom sessions on Brightspace.

+URI provides all faculty, staff, and students with a paid Zoom account.
+It *can* run in your browser or on a mobile device, but you will be able to participate in class best if you download the [Zoom client](https://zoom.us/download) on your computer.
+Please [log in](https://uri-edu.zoom.us/) and [configure your account](https://uri-edu.zoom.us/profile).
+Please add a photo of yourself to your account so that we can still see your likeness in some form when your camera is off.
+You may also wish to use a virtual background and you are welcome to do so.

+Class will be interactive, so if you cannot be in a quiet place at class time, headphones with a built in microphone are strongly recommended.

+For help, you can access the [instructions provided by IT](https://web.uri.edu/itservicedesk/zoom-at-uri/).